 The NSW Pap Test Register is a central and confidential record of NSW women’s cervical tests.
 Women’s individual information will not be disclosed to anyone other than the woman, her health practitioner and the laboratory that is producing her test results.

-There are five types of data requests that the NSW Pap Test Register processes.
+There are several types of data requests that the NSW Pap Test Register processes.
 Each applies to a different type of data usage.

 Requests for data may:

 Researchers wishing to access NSW Pap Test Register data can use the form below.

 Please note, for linkage studies, NSW Pap Test Register data is now available in the Centre for Health Record Linkage (CHeReL) Master Linkage Key.
 Please see the CHeReL website for more information: